nhsd-exeter/dos-integration/README.md

 These can also be run directly with Python if the required packages are installed.
 Ensure you have the needed enviornmental variables (DB_SERVER, DB_PORT, DB_NAME, DB_USER_NAME, DB_SECRET_NAME, DB_SECRET_KEY, DB_SCHEMA).
 From the application/ directory run the following python command.

     python3 comparison_reporting/run_dentist_reports.py

-## Architecture

-### Data

-What sort of data system operates on and processes

-- Data set
-- Consistency and integrity
-- Persistence

-### Authentication and Authorisation

-- Default user login for testing
-- Different user roles
-- Authorisation type
-- Authentication method

-It is recommended that any other documentation related to the aspect of security should be stored in a private workspace.

 ### Guiding Principles